JoeyJFR/JoeyJFR/README.md

 ---

-⭐ *Motivated to build technology that connects human care and intelligent systems.*
+⭐ *Driven to build technology that bridges human care and intelligent systems.*